It was a government grant for homeowners in England to help pay for certain energy-efficient home improvements.

-Around 600,000 people are expected to benefit from the grant, which will pay at least two thirds of the cost of some energy-saving renovations.
-The maximum amount available is £5,000, or £10,000 if you get certain benefits.
+Grants can pay at least two thirds of the cost of some energy-saving renovations.
+The maximum amount available was £5,000, or £10,000 if you get certain benefits.

-You can apply for top-up insulation if you don’t already have the maximum recommended amount.
+You could apply for top-up insulation if you didn’t already have the maximum recommended amount.
 But the vouchers can’t be used to replace existing insulation or low-carbon heating.

 To have low-carbon heating installed, your home will need to have cavity or solid wall insulation and loft insulation (where applicable).
 You can have these installed as part of a package.

 Low-carbon heating must be for heating your home or domestic hot water and replace a fossil fuel system.
-You cannot apply for vouchers for outdoor heating or swimming pools.
+You could not apply for vouchers for outdoor heating or swimming pools.

-You can only apply for a biomass boiler if you live in a rural area.
+You could only apply for a biomass boiler if you live in a rural area.
 It must have a valid emissions certificate and burn only authorised fuel.

-If you install one of the improvements in the list above using the scheme, you can then also get vouchers for a ‘secondary’ energy-saving measure from the list below:
+If you install one of the improvements in the list above using the scheme, you could also get vouchers for a ‘secondary’ energy-saving measure from the list below:

 Homeowners include owner-occupiers, social and private landlords and park home owners.